- Mages: KotL, Mages bonus.

 On top of that, Refresher is more common in Underlords, and all of the above units with Refresher (especially Kunkka for control and Enigma for damage) can single-handedly win you fights vs clumped-up enemies.

-Hunters + Warriors were absolutely broken before the patch, but it is arguably still one of the top-tier strategies in Underlords.
+Hunters + Warriors were broken when the game came out, but it is arguably still one of the good strategies in Underlords.
 There are a couple of reasons for this:

 You start with Drow + Pudge as key units and two additional Hunters + two additional Warriors to get the Synergies ASAP.
 In the mid game, you can replace your weaker heroes with the more expensive units in the lineup above.